 Apply to review a decision by the Victorian Legal Services Board

-If you have been affected by a decision of the Legal Services Board you may be able to apply to VCAT for a review of the decision.
+If a Legal Services Board decision affects you, you can apply to VCAT for a review of the decision.

 - refuse, suspend, cancel, amend or refuse to amend a practising certificate